chromatogram assemblysequence assembling

 2. Primer detection/Vector removal

-You do not need to do anything to remove the vectors from the contig.
-DNA Baser will automatically trim the vectors from your contig.
+DNA Sequence Assembler will automatically trim the vectors from your contig.
 Visit this page for more information about the vectors and active primers.

 3. Saving the contig